BgeeDB/bgee_pipeline/pipeline/post_processing/README.md

 ## Other notable Makefile targets

 * Check validity of conditions.
-See `Details` section for more information:
+See 'Details' section for more information:
     `make ../../generated_files/post_processing/conditions_not_existing`

 * Generate global expression calls for "anat entity" combination: